OctopusDeploy/blog/blog/2022-03/deploying-amazon-eks-github-actions/index.md

 In this post, you built and pushed a GitHub repository to Amazon ECR.
 The next post will cover deploying the image to Amazon EKS.

 Templates are available for different third-party integrations.
-However, the user experience may vary between templates as they are community-maintained.
-In a future post, we'll cover how Octopus Deploy can integrate with Github Actions, provide standardized templates for continuous deployment, and provide a rich user experience.
+However, the user experience may vary between templates because they're community-maintained.
+In a future post, we'll cover how Octopus Deploy integrates with Github Actions and provides standardized templates for continuous deployment, while offering a rich user experience.

 !include <githubactions-webinar-feb-2022>